Meghan and Harry Post One-Minute Video of Archie Harrison to Instagram

+The world might be going to hell, but at least we have this.

-They have fiercely protected the privacy of their infant son, but today the dam burst, as Meghan and Harry posted an adorable, minute-long video of themselves with baby Archie Harrison.
+Meghan Markle and Prince Harry have fiercely protected the privacy of their infant son, but today the dam burst, as they posted an adorable, minute-long video of themselves with baby Archie Harrison.

 The video, first shared as an Instagram story, showed the couple walking into South Africa Archbishop Desmond Tutu’s house with Archie in Meghan’s arms.